Overseas territory (France)

 The term overseas territory (territoire d'outre-mer, TOM) is an administrative division of France and is currently only applied to the French Southern and Antarctic Lands.

-The division differs from that of overseas department and region (Départements et régions d'outre-mer or DROM), but because of some common peculiarities, DOMs, TOMs and other overseas possessions under other statuses are often referred to collectively as les DOM/TOM.
+The division differs from that of overseas department and region (Départements et régions d'outre-mer or DROM), but because of some common peculiarities, TOMs and other overseas possessions under other statuses are often referred to collectively as les DOM/TOM.
 Unlike the British Overseas Territories, which are not constitutionally parts of the United Kingdom or its national territory, they are integral parts of the French Republic.